US Congress challenges Trump’s Iran war powers amid diplomatic tensions

 Key details reported by multiple sources:

-• The US House of Representatives voted 215–208 on June 4, 2026, to pass a Democrat-led war powers resolution to halt military action in Iran unless authorized by Congress, with four Republicans joining Democrats.
+- The US House of Representatives voted 215-208 on June 4, 2026, to pass a war powers resolution limiting Trump’s authority to continue military action against Iran, with four Republicans joining Democrats.

-• Trump stated in the Oval Office on June 4, 2026, that progress on peace negotiations with Iran 'could happen over the weekend,' mentioning a potential deal to secure Tehran’s highly enriched uranium stockpile.
+- Trump stated in the Oval Office on June 4, 2026, that progress in peace negotiations with Iran ‘could happen over the weekend,’ though details were unclear.

-• Iranian and US forces exchanged attacks in the Gulf on June 4, 2026, including Iranian strikes on Kuwait International Airport (damaging facilities, injuring over 60) and US defensive strikes in southern Iran.
+- The US and Iran exchanged attacks in the Gulf on June 4, 2026, including Iranian strikes on Kuwait International Airport (damaging facilities, injuring over 60) and US defensive strikes in southern Iran.

 Points of Difference